 Natural Gas Flow Measurement

-In our Sage-In the Flow blog, we routinely discuss applications for thermal mass flow meters because that is our business.
+Our Sage-In the Flow blog routinely discusses applications for thermal mass flow meters because that is our business.
 Our meters serve a wide range of applications; however, many other meters excel in other applications.
 For this reason, I will present a simple series on different natural gas flow meter types beginning with the diaphragm gas meter.

 Diaphragm Gas Meter

 The diaphragm gas meter is one of the most common and oldest natural gas meters.
 The development of this device in the 19th century was pivotal in the natural gas industry’s success.
 It created a reasonably priced way to charge the end-user for their energy use.
 Diaphragm meters are found mostly on residential properties and light commercial buildings.
 This type of meter measures the quantity of natural gas the user consumes so that the gas distributor can bill for it.

 The diaphragm gas meter is a positive displacement meter, also known as a PD flow meter or volumetric flow meter.
 The gas flows into a meter inlet or chamber of known capacity, which has an oscillating diaphragm.
 The section fills and empties the gas, and the volumetric flow rate is determined with each cycle.

 Diaphragm meters are relatively inexpensive, offering a low-cost way for billing measurements for utility companies.
 They have a long life expectancy.
 For example, the old Sprague meter shown is around 30 years old and still in service.
 Rotary meters or newer smaller diagram meters commonly replace these older, well-served meters and often include AMR (automatic meter reading) systems, which allow for a remote meter reading.